bazaarvoice/event_monitor_test/README.md

 Test code for event stream modeling and monitoring.

-This code was written for a BV Engineering Blog Post:  <link to be added once published>
+This code was written for a BV Engineering Blog Post:  https://blog.developer.bazaarvoice.com/2018/01/02/event-stream-modeling/

 The visualization is done using the Bokeh package:  https://bokeh.pydata.org